budapest view over the tower

 White wine in a Budapest bar with a selection of cured meat cut into slices, served with pumpkin seed oil and olive oil and bread, as well as slices of cheese.

-When I visited Budapest in December, I went on a dinner food tour, and it was easily my favorite thing I did on my entire Budapest winter trip.
+Full of soups and stews and rich, warming ingredients like paprika and lard, Hungarian food is simply made for winter.
+When I visited Budapest in December, I went on a fantastic food and wine tour, and it was easily my favorite thing I did on my entire Budapest winter trip.

-We also snacked on a few types of sausage: beef, water buffalo, and a pork sausage with plum jam (soooooo good).
+We started off at their wine room, the Tasting Table, where we tried a sparkling Hungarian wine and a still red wine called Kรฉkfrankos.
+We also snacked on a few types of sausage: beef, water buffalo, and a pork sausage with plum jam (which was soooooo good).
 There was also a fantastic Slovakian-Hungarian smoked cheese called parenyica.

 All the food we sampled went perfectly wtih the Hungarian wines, which are seriously some of the best wines you’ve probably never heard of.
+I’m serious.
+I’m a massive wine geek, and Hungary’s wine scene is lit.

 A delicious plate of food in a Budapest restaurant with red onion, a ball of pate and other things like chopped hard boiled egg, hummus, cracklings, and a glass of wine.

+But don’t fill up here – there are several stops after this!
+Afterwards, we went to a Jewish-Hungarian restaurant.
 There, we tried a variety of different Hungarian-Jewish treats on a sample plate.

-I opted for a matzo ball soup because you can take a girl out of New York but you can’t take New York out of the girl, and others went for the bean gulyás (goulash).
+We also got our choice of soup.
+I opted for a matzo ball soup because you can take a girl out of New York but you can’t take New York out of the girl, and others went for the bean gulyรกs (goulash).
+Oh, and that was just the start of our night eating around Budapest!

 A bowl of matzo ball soup in Budapest with carrots and potato and meat, served with parsley, in a bowl in a Budapest restaurant in winter.

-There, we tried raspberry pálinka (the famous liquor of Hungary) and learned a bit about the history of the ruin bars for which Budapest is so famous.
+Next, we walked to Szimpla Kert, the largest and most famous ruin pub.
+There, we tried raspberry pรกlinka, the (in)famous liquor of Hungary, and learned a bit about the history of the ruin bars for which Budapest is so famous.

 But my favorite part of it all was a side dish: a baked curd cheese noodle dish wrapped in bacon that will forever haunt my dreams… until I return to Budapest.
+Imagine the most elite take on mac ‘n cheese and you’re getting close.

 View of different kinds of Hungarian stews and foods that you might eat in Budapest in winter, like a paprika-based chicken stew, served with potatoes and dumplings.

-Finally, we stopped to taste two of Budapest’s most famous cakes, the Eszterházy (walnut) and Dobos (chocolate), right next to the beautiful Hungarian State Opera.
+Finally, we stopped to taste two of Budapest’s most famous cakes, the Eszterhรกzy (walnut) and Dobos (chocolate), right next to the beautiful Hungarian State Opera.
+I nearly needed to be wheeled out of the cafรฉ afterwards…

 The best part of doing a food tour like this is that you get to try more food than any reasonable human would ever get to taste.